 That being said, automation is one of the major benefits AI in business provides.
 Japanese insurance company Fukoku Mutual Life Insurance is using IBM’s Watson Explorer AI to analyze medical certificates in accordance with surgery and procedure data and calculate insurance policy payouts.
 Fukoku’s representatives believe that this automation solution will increase the company’s productivity by 30 percent.

 #4.
 Predictive Analytics

 What’s in the future?
 People want to know, companies want to even more.

 Another example is Expedia — the world’s largest online travel company providing services from booking hotels up to car rental.
-Expedia uses machine learning algorithms to create personal recommendations for the platforms users.
+Expedia uses machine learning algorithms to create personalized recommendations for the platform's users.

 Artificial intelligence shows impressive results in forecasting due to the ability to learn.
 And contrary to traditional forecasting approaches, predictive analytics easily adapts to changing market behavior and improves performance as more data comes in.

 80 percent of our global data is unstructured, this was announced by IBM.
 These numbers are hard to believe.
 But the fact is that by using mobile devices every day we make a large mass of unstructured content: messages, emails, photos, and videos.

 AI algorithms help companies deal with all of this stuff and structure data for further analysis.
 The same principle lies in Siri — taking the unstructured data of your speech and structuring it so the machine can process it.